Ameyapores/Exploration/README.md

 # Exploration
-Using pretrained models for exploration in Mario environment
+Using Resnet architecture for image procesing instead of Actor-critic